 Section 1324.110 Definitions

-"9-1-1 Authority" means the ETSB, or qualified governmental entity that provides for the management and operation of a 9-1-1 system within the scope of those duties and powers prescribed by the Emergency Telephone System Act (ETSA) [50 ILCS 750].
+"9-1-1 Authority" means an Emergency Telephone System Board (ETSB) that provides for the management and operation of a 9-1-1 system within the scope of those duties and powers prescribed by the Emergency Telephone System Act (ETSA) [50 ILCS 750].
+“9-1-1 Authority” includes the department of State Police only to the extent it provides 9-1-1 services under this Act.

-"9-1-1 Network" means the network used for the delivery of 9-1-1 emergency calls over dedicated and redundant facilities,as required by 83 Ill.
-Adm.
-Code 725, to a PSAP or a backup PSAP that meets the applicable grade of service.
+"9-1-1 Network" means the network used for the delivery of 9-1-1 calls and messages over dedicated and redundant facilities to a primary or backup 9-1-1 PSAP that meets the appropriate grade of service.

-"9-1-1 System" means the geographic area that has been granted an order of authority by the Administrator to use "9-1-1" as the primary emergency telephone number.
+"9-1-1 System" means the geographic area that has been granted an order of authority by the Commission or the Statewide 9-1-1 Administrator to use "9-1-1" as the primary emergency telephone number, including but not limited to the network, software applications, databases, CPE components and operational and management procedures required to provide 9-1-1 service.

 "9-1-1 System Provider" means any person, corporation, limited liability company, partnership, sole proprietorship, or entity of any description that acts as a 9-1-1 system provider within the meaning of ETSA Section 2 by contracting to provide 9-1-1 network and database services and that has been certified by the Commission pursuant to Section 13-900 of the Public Utilities Act [220 ILCS 5/13-900].

 "Act" or "ETSA" means the Emergency Telephone System Act [50 ILCS 750].

 "Administrator" means the Statewide 9-1-1 Administrator.